hsghori/CS-Notes/computer_networks_notes.md

 	2. Receiver only accepts packets in order.
 The receiver discards out of order packets.
 Note that the receiver uses cumulative acknowledgment.
 	3. Sender sets timer for the 1st outstanding ack.
-		- outstanding ack meaning the ACK we expect given the order we've sent the requests.
+		- outstanding ACK meaning the ACK we expect given the order we've sent the requests.
 	4. If there is a timeout, retransmit the entire window (A+1,...,A+n).
 - Selective Repeat (SR)